dconnet/AgilityBook/AgilityBook/Readme.txt

      lib/VC7/xerces-c_2D.lib
      bin/VC7/Release/xerces-c_2_2_0.dll
      lib/VC7/xerces-c_2.lib
+   Xerces 2.7 will work with no changes.

 Microsoft Visual Studio .NET 2005 (VC8)
 =======================================
    It works, no additional notes.

-   Xerces: The binaries are NOT currently checked in source control due to their size.
+   Xerces: The binaries are NOT currently checked in source control.
    We are now using Xerces 2.7.
      lib/VC8/Xerces-c_static_2.lib  (58.9M)
-     lib/VC8/Xerces-c_static_2D.lib (63.9M)
+     bin/VC8/Release/xerces-c_2_7D.dll
+     lib/VC8/xerces-c_2D.lib

 If you want a pre-compiled version of xerces, contact me directly and I can get you a zip file of all the source.
 For Xerces2.7, the